HISTORY Español 🇪🇸

 In June of 2014 the University started two new programs a A.S and B.A in the area of Mental Health and Human Services.
 In July of 2015 the University started to offer a Masters of Business Administration in Finance.
 In October of 2014 the university started to offer diploma programs in the areas of Phlebotomist and EKG Aide.
 In June of 2016 the University started to offer a diploma in program Home Health Aide.
 In June 2016 the University started offering an English as a Second Language diploma program.
 In August of 2016 the University started to offer a Master of Science in Fashion Management.
 The university has submitted a new program application that has been approved by ACICS for Medical Assistant Technician to the Florida Commission for Independent Education and is awaiting response from the Commission to start the program.

 The University expects to continue to grow in a manner that meets the needs of the vibrant and diverse South Florida community in which it is located.
-Since its beginning, JMVU offered a unique educational experience for students through classes are taught by instructors who are mostly bilingual.
-Thus, students may receive instruction in English and Spanish – greatly facilitating the learning of students, and improving the second language skills of most students.
+Since its beginning, JMVU offered a unique educational experience for students through classes are taught by instructors who are mostly Spanish and English.
+Thus, students may receive instruction in English or Spanish – greatly facilitating the learning of students, and improving the second language skills of most students.
 JMVU has also offered evening and weekend classes for the convenience of working students.
 These unique attributes of the University will continue to differentiate it from any other postsecondary institution in South Florida.

 Future plans for the University include continued expansion – and additional degree programs based on necessities of the South Florida Community.